 Our work is mindful of the Equality Act 2010, which designates nine protected characteristics: age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; sexual orientation.
 Our work on equality, diversity, and inclusivity is not limited to these areas; in particular we note the issue of economic inequality.

-The Faculty’s Equality, Diversity, and Inclusivity (EDI) Steering Committee reports to the Faculty Board of English and meets termly.
+The Faculty’s Equality, Diversity, and Inclusivity (EDI) Steering Committee reports to the Faculty Board of English.
 It aims to achieve within the Faculty a culture that promotes and values equality, diversity, and inclusion across all areas of Faculty activity, including teaching, learning, examination, research, recruitment, and administration.

 In 2019, the Faculty received a Bronze Athena SWAN gender equality accreditation.
 You can read more about Athena SWAN and the Faculty’s gender equality work here.

-If you are a member of the Faculty seeking advice or support, you are encouraged to contact our EDI Officer, or any other member of the Committee if you prefer.
+If you are a member of the Faculty seeking advice or support, you are encouraged to contact our EDI Officer.

 See below for links to online training and other resources.